Sport in Bulgaria: Wrestling

-Rugby union in Bulgaria dates back to the 1960s, possibly earlier.
-Bulgaria also has its own international men, women's and sevens teams.
+Wrestling is Bulgaria's most successful sport at the Olympic games.
+Bulgarian wrestlers have earned a total of 73 medals - 18 gold, 32 silver and 23 bronze, in both Greco-Roman Wrestling and Freestyle Wrestling.

+Famous names include, Boyan Radev, Serafim Barzakov, Armen Nazaryan, Plamen Slavov, Kiril Sirakov, Sergey Moreyko and Dan Kolov.

 Other sports

 Bulgaria boasts great achievements in a great variety of other sports.
 Maria Gigova and Maria Petrova have each held a record of three world-titles in rhythmic gymnastics.
 Other famous gymnasts include Simona Peycheva and Neshka Robeva (a highly successful coach as well).
 Bulgarian rhythmic gymnasts were particularly successful during the 1980s, forming a generation of gymnasts known as the Golden Girls of Bulgaria.
 Yordan Yovchev ranks as the most famous Bulgarian competitor in Artistic Gymnastics.
-In wrestling, Boyan Radev, Serafim Barzakov, Armen Nazaryan, Plamen Slavov, Kiril Sirakov and Sergey Moreyko rank as world-class wrestlers.
-Dan Kolov became a wrestling legend in the early 20th century while living in United States.
-Out of 1576 matches, he has 75 recorded losses.

 World Chess Championship - Challengers Match Topalov - Kamsky in Sofia, Bulgaria, 2009: Round 2.

 Bulgarians have made many significant achievements in athletics.
 Stefka Kostadinova, who still holds the women's high jump world record, jumped 209 centimetres at the 1987 World Championships in Athletics in Rome to clinch the coveted title.
 Yordanka Donkova held the world record in the 100 meters hurdles with 12.21 seconds set in Stara Zagora on 21 August 1988 for 28 years until it was broken in 2016 by Kendra Harrison.
 Presently, Bulgaria takes pride in its sprinters, especially Ivet Lalova and Tezdzhan Naimova.

 Chess has achieved great popularity.
 One of the top chess-masters and a former world champion, Veselin Topalov, plays for Bulgaria.
 At the end of 2005, both men's and women's world chess-champions came from Bulgaria, as well as the junior world champion.

 Albena Denkova and Maxim Staviski have won the ISU world figure skating championships twice in a row (2006 and 2007) for ice-dance.

 Bulgarians have also achieved major successes in tennis.
 The Maleeva sisters: Katerina, Manuela and Magdalena, have each reached the top ten in world rankings, and became the only set of three sisters ranked in the top ten at the same time.
 Bulgaria has other well-known tennis players such as Tsvetana Pironkova a Grand Slam semi-finalist and two-time Grand Slam quarter-finalist, Sesil Karatancheva, and Grigor Dimitrov, a two-time junior Grand Slam champion, 2014 Wimbledon semi-finalist, 2017 Australian Open semi-finalist, 2019 US Open semi-finalist and 2017 World Tour Finals champion.

 Boyan Petrov (Bulgarian: Боян Петров, born 7 February 1973) is a Bulgarian zoologist and mountaineer, working at the National Museum of Natural History in Sofia.[1]
 As of July 2016, he has climbed 8 eight-thousanders, all without supplementary oxygen.
 This achievement makes him Bulgarian altitude climber with the highest number of peaks over 8000 meters.

 Petar Stoychev (Петър Стойчев) set a new swimming world record for crossing the English Channel in 2007.